 2 years ago, going back to university would have seemed impossible, there was no way I could have gone back to a place that held so many mixed emotions for me.
 I was saving the funds for my masters and I probably could have financially started sooner than I did (Jan or Sep 16) but I kept putting it off until emotionally I was ready and in January 2017 I was.
 That doesn’t mean it was easy, at times I really struggled but the more I was back there the better I felt.
 Going back really healed some wounds.

 The grades I achieved last semester as prove of that.
-Being in a better headspace has helped so much but I am always aware that I must make sure that my mental health remains protected and try my best not to dwell but not beat myself up if I need to take myself away for an hour or two and have a good old sulk because that day in January 2014 bloody well sucked and mucked up my life.
+Being in a better headspace has helped but I am always aware that I make sure that my mental health remains protected.
+I try my best not to dwell but not beat myself up if I need to take myself away for an hour or two and have a good old sulk because that day in January 2014 bloody well sucked and mucked up my life.